Orthopedic cast: Washable casts

 There are some washable casts like FlexiOH which provide good ventilation and maintain good skin hygiene.
 With this cast, patients are able to bathe and go out in the rain.
-These types of casts have advantages that deliver patients a better treatment than conventional casts made of plaster of Paris or Fiberglass.
-They are the next generation of orthopedic immobilization photo-curing specialty-resin technology that enables a waterproof, washable, lightweight, strong and comfortable way of recovering from fractures.
+They are becoming more common in orthopedic immobilization photo-curing specialty-resin technology, which enables a waterproof, washable, lightweight, strong and comfortable way of recovering from fractures.

 Alternative methods of immobilization

 Alternative immobilization techniques offer non-cast methods for stabilizing injuries, providing options that may be more comfortable, adjustable, or suitable for specific conditions.
 While traditional casts are commonly used for fractures and soft tissue injuries, alternatives are increasingly being utilized to address various patient needs and preferences.

 One prominent alternative is the splint, which is often used for fractures that are not as severe or when a temporary immobilization method is required.
 Splints are typically made from materials like fiberglass, aluminum, or plastic and are easier to apply and adjust than casts.
 They can be used for injuries like sprains, minor fractures, or post-surgical stabilization.
 Unlike casts, splints are generally open on one or both sides, allowing for adjustments as swelling fluctuates during the healing process.
 They also provide more flexibility and can be removed for hygiene or rehabilitation purposes.

 Orthopedic brace are another alternative, commonly used for joint injuries or soft tissue sprains and strains.
 Braces provide support and stabilize joints like the knee, ankle, or wrist.
 They are often used for conditions such as ligament sprains, tendinitis, or as post-operative support.
 Braces are usually made of fabric, neoprene, or metal components, allowing for greater mobility and easier removal compared to casts.
 They can be particularly useful for injuries that require gradual rehabilitation and controlled movement.

 For certain types of fractures or injuries, Traction (orthopedics) is an effective immobilization method.
 Traction involves using a pulling force to align bones and reduce fractures, particularly in cases involving the spine, pelvis, or long bones.
 It can be achieved through a variety of mechanisms, including skin traction (using adhesive materials attached to the skin) or skeletal traction (which involves pins or wires placed directly into the bone).
 Traction helps maintain the correct alignment and promotes healing without the need for a cast, especially in more complex fractures.

 In cases where the injury requires complete immobilization but not the rigidity of a cast, an orthopedic boot, also known as a CAM boot (controlled ankle motion) may be used, especially for foot or ankle injuries.
 These options are designed to protect the injured area while still allowing limited mobility.
 Orthopedic boots are often preferred in weight-bearing fractures, as they provide stability while allowing the patient to walk with crutches or other mobility aids.